Languages : English and French

 Quebec Bar — 2007

-David Grossman joined IMK in 2012.
-He had previously served as a law clerk to the Honourable Michel Bastarache of the Supreme Court of Canada, and as special assistant to the Honourable Irwin Cotler, former Minister of Justice and Attorney General of Canada.
+David is also a director of the Raoul Wallenberg Centre for Human Rights, where he works, among other projects, on the defence of political prisoners.
+David Grossman has previously served as a law clerk to the Honourable Michel Bastarache of the Supreme Court of Canada, and as special assistant to the Honourable Irwin Cotler, former Minister of Justice and Attorney General of Canada.
+He joined IMK in 2012.

 Ludmer et al v.
 Canada Revenue Agency: Ludmer in an action taken against the CRA for abusive conduct during the course of an audit and reassessment.